 - Lower costs for low-volume production runs

-- Suitability for fabricating large components
+- Suitability for fabricating large parts and components

 - Ability to use ferrous or non-ferrous metals